Needfinding

 Grading

-Grading will be based on a variation of the design rubric.
+Grading will be based on the HW 2 variation of the design rubric.